|

 & Fairburn, 1992), and was developed as a shorter

-instrument and one with an equal emphasis on psychiatric
+instrument and one with an equal emphasis on

-symptomatology and behavioural changes.
+psychiatric symptomatology and behavioural

-Cohen-Mansfield Agitation
+Cohen-Mansfield

-The seven-point rating system of the Cohen-Mansfield Agitation
+The seven-point rating system of the Cohen-Mansfield

-Inventory (CMAI) assesses 29 different agitated behaviours
+Inventory (CMAI) assesses 29 different agitated

 in patients with cognitive impairment (Cohen-Mansfield,